aymanxdev/simple-python-projects/README.md

 ![Product Name Screen Shot][product-screenshot]

-This is a simple collection of Python projects.
-Enjoy and feel free to add more to it or improve it
+This is a an interesting collection of Python projects that I keep adding to it from time to time.
+Enjoy and feel free to add more to it or improve it.
+My ultimate goal with this collection is to have a massive list of fantastic small programmes are used as learning reference.
+Enjoy 😉